mread/mread.github.com/_posts/2015-10-07-faster-builds-1.markdown

 It now takes less than a minute to get an answer.

 ![chart 1]({{ "/assets/chart-1.png" | prepend: site.baseurl }})

+*The mean build time is around 90 seconds due to a couple of long-running build targets, we're working to eliminate these.
+The median falls way below the one minute mark.*

 ## Why is it faster?